 Bones.
 After studying law at the Harvard Law School, he was admitted to the bar in 1864 and began practice in Wilmington, Delaware.
 He also served for a time in the United States Army in 1864.

-Candidate biography without military background
+Candidate biography without military background apprenticed as a printer and engraver, also studying painting with Gilbert Stuart.
+He read law to be admitted to the bar in Hartford, Connecticut, in 1799.
+Later that year, he moved to the Connecticut Western Reserve and founded what is now Ravenna, Ohio, laying out the original village in

 Benjamin Tappan was born in Northampton, Massachusetts, the second child and oldest son of Benjamin Tappan and Sarah (Homes) Tappan, who was a grandniece of Benjamin Franklin.
 Two of his younger brothers were abolitionists Arthur Tappan and Lewis Tappan.
 He attended the public schools in Northampton and traveled to the West Indies in his youth.
-He apprenticed as a printer and engraver, also studying painting with Gilbert Stuart.
-He read law to be admitted to the bar in Hartford.
-Connecticut.
+He